NZ govt asks cenbank to include taming red-hot housing in remit, NZ$ jumps | Business

 NZ govt asks cenbank to include taming red-hot housing in remit, NZ$ jumps

-The New Zealand government has asked the central bank to consider factoring house price stability as part of its broad monetary remit, Finance Minister Grant Robertson said, boosting the local dollar on market bets of less stimulus over the next year.
-As policymakers grappled with soaring house prices and the risk of a property bubble, Robertson said the government was reviewing housing policies, and had written to the Reserve Bank of New Zealand (RBNZ) asking what it could do to help slow a property boom.
+The New Zealand government has asked the central bank to consider factoring house prices as part of its monetary policy remit, Finance Minister Grant Robertson said, boosting the local dollar on market bets of less stimulus over the next year.
+As policymakers grapple with soaring house prices and the risk of a property bubble, Robertson said the government was reviewing housing policies, and had written to the Reserve Bank of New Zealand (RBNZ) asking what it could do to help slow a property boom.

-The New Zealand dollar jumped to $0.6985, its highest since mid-2018, as the government move reinforced expectations the central bank will resist moving toward negative interest rates next year.
-Robertson has proposed including stabilising house prices as a factor for consideration in the remit when formulating monetary policy.
+He proposed taking house prices into account while formulating monetary policy, along with the bank's existing mandate of inflation and maximum employment.
+"I think this move threatens the independence of the bank and brings to question what areas the Reserve Bank needs to focus on now," said Brad Olsen, senior economist at Wellington-based economic consultancy firm Infometrics.

 - READ MORE ON: